Don't Give Up (Peter Gabriel and Kate Bush song): Willie Nelson and Sinéad O'Connor version

-The song was covered as a duet between American musician Willie Nelson & Irish singer Sinéad O'Connor in 1993.
-The single is included on Nelson's Across the Borderline album, produced by Don Was, Paul Simon, and Roy Halee.
+The song was covered as a duet between American musician Willie Nelson and Irish singer Sinéad O'Connor in 1993.
+The single is included on Nelson's Across the Borderline studio album, produced by Don Was, Paul Simon, and Roy Halee.
 O'Connor sings Kate Bush's parts in the song.
 In an interview with Los Angeles Times, Nelson talked about the duet and how it was made.
 He said:

 A music video was made to accompany the song, featuring both singers.
 It has a sepia tone.
 It was reported that funds raised by sales of the single were in excess of $300,000.

 Critical reception

 Martin Monkman from AllMusic felt the duet is the "most stunning song" on the album, and "a brilliant piece of casting."
 He added, "Nelson and O'Connor's rendition is quietly triumphant and every bit as powerful as Gabriel and Bush's original."
 John Davis from Austin American-Statesman wrote, "The teaming of his crisp, autumnal baritone with the ethereal, spun-steel counterpoint of O'Connor's voice on Gabriel's paean of hope, "Don't Give Up", is little short of haunting.
 It is arguably the album's most arresting interlude, as well as Nelson's most accomplished pass ever at a modern pop song.
 And it nearly did not happen at all."
 Bill DeYoung from Gainesville Sun described the duet as "heartfelt".
 Paul Freeman from Los Angeles Times called it "a striking duet".
 Pan-European magazine Music & Media remarked that Nelson's version "makes a rodeo queen out of his duet partner".
-An editor from Pittsburgh Post-Gazette wrote that Nelson and O'Connor "make an odd but effective couple" on Peter Gabriel's emotional "Don't Give Up".
+Roger Morton from NME felt the pair's version "is quite dignified enough to stand up on its own.
+It's an understated rendering which, a few country twangs aside, leaves the interaction between Nelson's grizzled tones and Sinead's frail quavers to do the work."
+An editor from Pittsburgh Post-Gazette wrote that Nelson and O'Connor "make an odd but effective couple".
 David Zimmerman from USA Today named it a "wonderful stop" on the album, noting its "hope-and-despair seesaw".